CategoricalData/hydra/hydra-haskell/README.md

 Haskell is the current source-of-truth language for Hydra, which means that most of the Hydra implementation is written either in "raw" Haskell or in a Haskell-based DSL.
 You can find the DSL-based sources [here](https://github.com/CategoricalData/hydra/tree/main/hydra-haskell/src/main/haskell/Hydra/Impl/Haskell/Sources);
-anything written in the DSL is also mapped into the generated Scala and Java sources.
+anything written in the DSL is also mapped into the generated Java and Scala sources.
 You can find the generated Haskell sources [here](https://github.com/CategoricalData/hydra/tree/main/hydra-haskell/src/gen-main/haskell).
-To build Hydra and enter the GHCi REPL, use:
+To build Hydra-Haskell and enter the GHCi REPL, use:

 ```bash
 stack ghci